 FAQs - Use of CPA Designation by Members

-CPA Canada published an article in the September 2013 edition of CA Magazine on “Using your Canadian CPA designation in the United States” (see: page 18 using the adobe toolbar).
-Ultimately, it is each member’s responsibility to ensure that he or she represents his or her credentials appropriately and in accordance with the law in the relevant jurisdiction where they work.
+It is each member’s responsibility to ensure that they represent their credentials appropriately and in accordance with the law in the relevant jurisdiction where they work.

-A member who also holds a CPA from the United States may use the US designation as long as it is accompanied by the specific name of the jurisdiction where the US CPA was granted.
-For example, a member, who also holds a US CPA granted by the state of Illinois, would use the following style:
+A member who also holds a CPA from the US may use the US designation as long as it is accompanied by the specific name of the jurisdiction where the US CPA was granted.
+For example, a member, who also holds a US CPA granted by the state of Illinois, would display their designation as:

 Jane Doe, CPA, CA, CPA (Illinois)